cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 ### Behavior Changes in Alias Resolution

 Cypress always re-queries aliases when they are referenced.
-This can result in certain tests that used to pass failing.
+This can result in certain tests that used to pass could start to fail.
 For example,

 ```js
 cy.findByTestId('popover')